mttschltz/kittythinks/content/food-security-water.md

 Accessibility is also a problem.
 Tropical and very northern regions encompass runoff that is not accessible at all (and bound to remain that way).
 This amounts to about 19% of the global runoff.
 Furthermore, runoff is only reliable if it is always accessible - however, runoff from, e.g. floodwater is seasonal and therefore unreliable.
 For example, in Asia 80% of runoff occurs from May to October and requires catchment via dams.

+Even if runoff is successfuly captured, there are loses from evaporation.
+On average, 5% is therein lost.

+So, how did Ehrlich et al imagine the situation in 30 years time?
+(2026 - now).

 ¹_Postel, S. L., Daily, G. C., & Ehrlich, P. R. (1996).
 Human Appropriation of Renewable Fresh Water.
 Science, 271(5250), 785–788. https://doi.org/10.1126/science.271.5250.785_